jomarahi/HTML5_with_REST/Project/README.md

     });
 }
 ```

-To read IN ports and OUT ports write instead of the variable name (Name of program instance + (.) + IN / OUT port name)
+To read IN ports and OUT ports write instead of the variable name (Name of program instance + (.) + IN/OUT port name)

 ----
 ## 4. Upload project files to controller

-Once you've completed the HTML page with style sheet and JavaScript, you can transfer the associated files to the controller.
+Once you've completed the HTML page with CSS stylesheet and JavaScript, you can transfer the associated files to the controller.

-1. Write and Start PLCnextEngineer project "ExternalAccess.pcwex" to the controller
+1. Write and start the PLCnext Engineer project "ExternalAccess.pcwex" to the controller

-2. Upload the HMTL5 folder to this path:   /opt/plcnext/projects/PCWE/Services/Ehmi/HTML5
+2. Upload the HTML5 data to the eHMI path

-To load the file onto the controller use SFTP.
-To do this, it is possible to use the open source software [WinSCP](https://winscp.net/).
+Use the SFTP protocol for downloading the files to the controller, e.g. by means of the open source software [WinSCP](https://winscp.net/).
-In WinSCP, it is first necessary to establish a connection to the controller.
-For this purpose, IP address, username and password.
-For the user admin, the default password is the one applied to the control case.
+In WinSCP, first establish a connection to the controller: enter IP address, username and password.
+For the "admin" user, the default password is printed on the housing of the PLC.

-Please create a subfolder in the /ehmi-directory and copy all related files into the folder.
+In the `/Ehmi` directory create a subdirectory and copy all related files into it.
 For example:
 ```
 /opt/plcnext/projects/PCWE/Ehmi/HTML5
 ```

-3. Launch eHMI Application and navigate to External Webseite
+3. Launch the eHMI application and navigate to the external website

-The website can now be accessed by any client connected to the controller with the URL (IP address of the controller + path of the directory + documentname.html).
+The website can now be accessed by any client connected to the controller by URL ("IP address of the controller"/"directory"/"documentname.html").
 For example:
 ```
 https://192.168.1.10/HTML5/HMIDemo.html
 ```

-!!!This example is without User Authentification
+!!!
+This example works without User Authentification.
+Turn it off via the web-based management (WBM) on your controller.